Ezekiel 39 – The Disposal of Gog and the Cleansing of Israel

 c.
 You shall eat fat till you are full: There would be so many corpses of the defeated enemy that it would be more than the birds and beasts could eat.

 i.
-My table: “The sacrificial feast mentioned in verse 19 is referred to as ‘my table’ because it is the Lord who will hold the feast.
+My table: “The sacrificial feast mentioned in Ezekiel 39:19 is referred to as ‘my table’ because it is the Lord who will hold the feast.
 It is a vivid figure to bring out the idea of vast carnage, deserved judgment and irrevocable doom.”
 (Feinberg)

 ii.
 “The metaphor is drawn from what all Israelites picture.
 Very few of us in England have ever seen an abattoir, or slaughter-house, or watched the ritual slaughter of animals, so it would be useless to use them as an illustration of blood pouring everywhere.
 But every Israelite had watched the blood flowing at the sacrifices.
 This was not pointless slaughter, since most sacrifices were eaten by the worshippers after they had been offered.
 They provided the fairly infrequent occasions when the average man had a meat meal.
 But here the quantities of blood that flowed at the sacrifices are used pictorially of the death of those who have campaigned against God.”
 (Wright)